 Decreasing Blue Light

 The sun tends to be on the blue light spectrum, an activity that keeps us awake during the day.
-So, when your mind and body get to see the blue light, it immediately goes into the need to be awake after the exposure of blue light.
+So, when your mind and body see the blue light, it immediately goes into the need to be awake after the exposure of blue light.

 Therefore, the amount of blue light can be reduced in the evening hours, when we are more likely to keep our circadian rhythm intact to go to sleep and get more restful sleep easily.